Pankaj Pankaj

 My group has been extremely successful in exploiting numerical methods and mechanics in the solution of real clinical problems.
 I continue to contribute to research on numerical simulation of the mechanical behaviour of construction materials at elevated temperatures and structures subjected to dynamic (particularly seismic) forces.
 My current research interests are:

-• Optimising fixation of osteoporotic bone fractures
+• Optimising treatment of healthy and diseased bone fractures

 Collaborative Activity